adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 #### B. retrieval

-For retrieval tasks, we define the similarity between a pair of 3-D shapes as the Euclideandistance between their -normalized descriptors.
+- Retrieval을 위하여 For retrieval tasks, we define the similarity between a pair of 3-D shapes as the Euclidean distance between their $$l-normalized descriptors.

-Sinceeach 3-D shape is represented by a fixed-length vector and Euclideandistance is used for retrieval, we can perform fast retrievalon large-scale datasets, particularly when adopting someapproximate nearest neighbor search schemes, e.g.[17].
+Since each 3-D shape is represented by a fixed-length vector and Euclideandistance is used for retrieval, we can perform fast retrievalon large-scale datasets, particularly when adopting someapproximate nearest neighbor search schemes, e.g.[17].
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2ODkzNjYzNV19
+eyJoaXN0b3J5IjpbLTk0NDk2MzkzNF19
 -->